simmons-tech/dashboard/README.md

 ## Weather
 Condition codes: http://developer.yahoo.com/weather/#codes

 The weather app using the pywapi library and uses Yahoo as its data source.
-The app can be accessed from /weather and returns a JSON object with current, today, and tomorrow attributes. 'current' has current temp, description, and code. 'today' and 'tomorrow' have high, low, and description.
+The app can be accessed from /weather and returns a JSON object with current, today, and tomorrow attributes. 'current' has current temp, description, and code. 'today' and 'tomorrow' have high, low, description, code.
 Units are degrees Fahrenheit.

+# Adding Applications
+* Run: python manage.py startapp <appname>
+* In the app's directory mkdir static/
+* Modify settings.py to search the new static directory
+* Add the widget dashboard/templates/index.html, comment the widget